cpjobling/eglm03-textbook/_build/07/6/gensolution.md

 In this section we conclude our introduction to state space systems by developing a method that can be used to solve any linear time invariant (LTI) system using the state space model.
 This will put on a formal mathematical footing the approach described in [Section 7.3](../3/tr4ss).

-To do this we need to derive the Taylor series for the state matrix and then use the results from the previous two lectures to formally derive the state transmission matrix $\mathbf{\phi}(t)$ from the resolvant matrix $\mathbf{\Phi}(\lambda) = |\lambda\mathbf{I}-\mathbf{A}|$.
+To do this we need to derive the Taylor series for the state matrix and then use the results from the previous two lectures to formally derive the state transmission matrix $\mathbf{\phi}(t)$ from the resolvant matrix

+$$\mathbf{\Phi}(\lambda) = |\lambda\mathbf{I}-\mathbf{A}|.$$

 This will lead is to a general solution which we will illustrate with examples and compare with the solution developed in the [last section](../5/systrans) and the solution obtained by inverting the system transfer function.
 As before, we will refer to MATLAB where relevant.

 Once we have completed this material, we will be in a position to move on to look at state-space methods for control system design.